dookie21/dookie21/README.md

 - 👋 Hi, I’m @dookie21.
 - 👀 I’m interested in Web Developing.
-- 🌱 I’m currently learning HTML, CSS, and Javascript.
+- 🌱 I’m currently learning HTML, CSS, Javascript, and other frameworks.
 - 💞️ I’m looking to collaborate with people with the same interest as mine.
 - 📫 How to reach me?
-My IG username is @ughweeee, we can message there :)
+My IG username is @ughweeee, we can fuse there :)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm a quitter but I do love to struggle.